rosita-hormann/learning-docker/docker-compose.md

 ### version 2:

-**Networking**: Automatically creates a dedicates bridge network for this application and ataches all containers to this network.
+**Networking**: Automatically creates a dedicated bridge network for this application and ataches all containers to this network.

 Basically we can get rid of "links" properties.

+Also, now services ar ordered inside "services".

 docker-compose.yml:
 ```yaml